JMielewczyk/JMielewczyk/README.md

 - 👋 Hi, I’m @JMielewczyk
 - 👀 I’m interested in ... programming.
 - 🌱 I’m currently learning ...
-HTML, CSS, JS :)
+React :)
-- 💞️ I’m looking to collaborate on ... []
 - 📫 How to reach me ... just write a message to me :)

 <!---